pfSense Software as an Access Point¶

 Wireless Encryption Weaknesses

-WEP has serious known security problems for years, and support for WEP has been removed from pfSense.
+WEP has serious known security problems for years, and support for WEP has been removed from pfSense software.
 It is possible to crack WEP in a matter of minutes at most, and it should never be relied upon for security.
 If WEP is required, an external AP must be used.

 TKIP (Temporal Key Integrity Protocol), part of AES, became a replacement for WEP after it was broken.
 It uses the same underlying mechanism as WEP, and hence is vulnerable to some similar attacks.
 These attacks have become more practical and TKIP is no longer considered secure.
 TKIP should never be used unless devices are present that are incompatible with WPA or WPA2 using AES.
 WPA and WPA2 in combination with AES are not subject to these flaws in TKIP.